Indian Army during World War II: Fourteenth

 The Fourteenth Army was a multinational force comprising units from Commonwealth countries, many of its units were from the Indian Army as well as British units and there were also significant contributions from 81st, 82nd and 11th African divisions.
 It was often referred to as the "Forgotten Army" because its ongoing operations in the Burma Campaign were largely overlooked by the contemporary press, as the War in Europe drew to a close and even after Victory in Europe (VE), when people took the view the war was over everywhere.
 It still remained more obscure than those of the corresponding formations in Europe long after the war.
 The Fourteenth Army was formed in 1943, under the command of Lieutenant General William Slim and was the largest Commonwealth Army during the war, with nearly a million men by late 1944.
 At various times, four corps were assigned to the army: IV Corps, XV Indian Corps, XXXIII Indian Corps and the XXXIV Indian Corps.

 Eastern

-The Eastern Army was formed from Eastern Command in 1942.
-It served as the rear area command for the Twelfth and Fourteenth Armies:
+The Eastern Army (India) was formed from Eastern Command in 1942.
+It served as the rear area command for the Twelfth and Fourteenth Armies.